-Earlier this week, GM confirmed that it will build hybrid and all-electric versions of the Chevrolet Corvette, the iconic sports car that’s been cherished across multiple generations.
+GM confirmed that it will build hybrid and all-electric versions of the Chevrolet Corvette, the iconic sports car that’s been cherished across multiple generations.
 Details are sparse about the electrified models, but the hybrid version is rumored to be called the E-Ray.
-Find out the release date, price, and specs of the 2023 Chevy Corvette E-Ray.
+Here’s everything we know so far about the upcoming Chevy Corvette E-Ray.

-How much does the 2023 Chevy Corvette E-Ray cost?
+How much will the Chevy Corvette E-Ray cost?

-GM didn’t yet release the price information of the 2023 Chevy Corvette E-Ray.
-However, considering that hybrids like the E-Ray often cost more than their gas-engine counterparts, the 2023 Corvette E-Ray will probably cost slightly more than the 2022 Corvette Stingray.
-The starting price of the 2022 Corvette Stingray is $60,900 MSRP for the Coupe version and $68,400 MSRP for the Convertible version.
+GM hasn’t released any pricing information for the Chevy Corvette E-Ray hybrid.
+However, considering that hybrids like the E-Ray often cost more than their gas-engine counterparts, the E-Ray ‘Vette will probably cost slightly more than the 2023 Corvette Stingray.
+The starting price of the 2023 Chevrolet Corvette Stingray is $65,595 MSRP for the Coupe version and $73,095 MSRP for the Convertible version.

-The 2023 Corvette E-Ray will probably utilize the same 6.2-liter V-8 engine that’s in the regular C8 Corvette Coupe and Convertible.
+The Corvette E-Ray hybrid will probably utilize the same 6.2-liter V-8 engine seen in the C8 Corvette Coupe and Convertible.
 With the added power of the electric motors, the E-Ray will likely have a greater output than the regular C8’s 495-hp and 470 lb-ft of torque.
 Its output will slot it between the regular C8 Stingray and the high-performance Z06.

-Also, with its electric motors, the Corvette E-Ray should get better fuel economy than the Corvette Stingray (up to 16 city/24 highway mpg).
+Also, with its electric motors, the Corvette E-Ray should get better fuel economy than the Corvette Stingray.
+The 2023 Corvette Stingray EPA estimates range from 16 mpgs in the city to 24 mpg on the highway.
 Additionally, “GM could detune the engine” for greater efficiency.

 Corvette Zora: Hybrid version of the Corvette Z06

 Speaking of the Corvette Z06, there’s a strong possibility that it could have a hybrid version as well.
 A hybrid version could have the two electric motors paired with “a twin-turbocharged variant of the Z06’s flat-plane crank V-8.”
 The output of the Corvette Z06 Hybrid will probably be over 900 hp.
-MotorTrend indicated that it could be called the Corvette Zora, named after GM engineer Zora Arkus-Duntov, the “Father of the Corvette.”
+MotorTrend indicated that it could be called the Corvette Zora.
+This name comes from GM engineer Zora Arkus-Duntov, the “Father of the Corvette.”

-GM didn’t yet officially confirm the design of the 2023 Corvette E-Ray.
+GM didn’t yet officially confirm the design of the upcoming Corvette E-Ray.
 However, in its announcement about plans for hybrid and all-electric models, it released a short teaser video of a camouflage-wrapped Corvette doing cold-weather testing.
-Considering that you can hear the roar of an engine, the Corvette in the video is likely the E-Ray Hybrid.
+You can hear the roar of an engine in the teaser video.
+So it’s probably safe to assume the Corvette in the video is an E-Ray Hybrid prototype.